lo-designs/YouthMattersApp/src/main/java/capstone/laura/youthmatters/README.md

 I want to be able to save my preferences/needs, so that I can connect with the appropriate resources.

-4 | As a high schooler living in a rural area,
+4 | As someone living in a rural area,
 I want to find resources that offer remote help, so that I do not need to worry about commuting.